 The everyday activity of IRCA is summarized below:

-From 12 Noon to 1.00 PM again some Individual Counseling Sessions are taken for those left out, if the counselor feels that it is required for the patient.
+12 Noon to 1.00 PM is again the period for Individual Counseling.
+Sessions are taken for those who left out and if the counselor feels so.
 Others either relax or play some indoor games or go to sleep if they feel like.

-5.30 PM to 6.30 PM is the time for AGNIHOTRA followed by Spiritual Discourse.
+5.30 PM to 6.30 PM is the time for Agnihotra followed by Spiritual Discourse.
 Patients get refreshed, wash their hands and legs and participate in the Agnihotra (a small Yagyan).
 During this period the entire group chant the Gayatri Mantra and Maha Mtrityunjaya Mantra in corus.
 After that a small session involving spiritual topics is taken to improve the moral standards of the inmates.

-After the Group Therapy Session is over patients are free to watch T.V or take rest.
+After the Group Therapy Session is over patients move leisurely, watch T.V or discuss on any topic they want.
 Dinner is served between 9.30 to 10.15 PM.
 And then medicine is distributed by the resident nurse.

 Finally everyone go to bed by10.45 PM.
 But before that they perform the prayer and meditation which is monitored by the Peer Educator.
-By 10.45 PM. light is switched off and all go to sleep.
+By 11 PM. light is switched off and all go to sleep.

 DISTRIBUTION OF PATIENTS’ DATA

 During the period 2019-20 a total number of 246 patients were registered in the center.
 Out of these 168 are first time registered in indoor and 78 are revisited cases.
 221 cases completed treatment and 25 dropped out during the treatment period.
 Out of those who completed treatment during the report period, 144 are sober, 72 relapsed, and 5 patients have no news.
 The age group of the indoor patients ranged from 16 – 70 years.
 The number of cases registered in the OPD is 348.